 Trainer of the Month: September 2016

-Throughout the years, Philip has learned a lot as both a driver and a trainer.
+Throughout the years, Philip has learned a lot.
+He has excelled at being both a flatbed over-the-road driver and a trainer.
 “Be honest with yourself and everyone around you,” he says.
 “Having an open-mind and being open to advice and criticism will help you learn the ropes of the industry.”

 When it comes to training new drivers, Philip encourages them to ask questions and gives them as much hands-on experience as possible.

 Philip’s fleet manager, Steven Fagg, praised Philip for his hard work day-in and day-out.
 “Philip is one of those guys who get the job done and always puts a 110%, even when he’s doing something that may not be so rewarding.
 Thanks for being a great representative for TMC and congratulations Philip!”